StackExchange/dnscontrol/docs/_functions/domain/CAA.md

 Tag can be one of "issue", "issuewild" or "iodef".

 Value is a string.
 The format of the contents is different depending on the tag.
-DNSControl will handle any escaping or quoting required, similer to TXT records.
+DNSControl will handle any escaping or quoting required, similar to TXT records.
 For example use `CAA("@", "issue", "letsencrypt.org")` rather than `CAA("@", "issue", "\"letsencrypt.org\"")`.

 Flags are controlled by modifier.: